serverless/serverless-azure-functions/README.md

 ### Create a new Azure service

-1. Create a new service using the standard Node.js template: `serverless create -t azure-nodejs --name <APP_NAME>`
+1. Create a new service using the standard Node.js template, specifying a unique name for your app: `serverless create -t azure-nodejs -p <appName>`
-2. CD into the generated app directory: `cd <APP_NAME>`
+2. CD into the generated app directory: `cd <appName>`
 3. Install the app's NPM dependencies, which includes this plugin: `npm install`
-4. Update the `service` property in your `serverless.yml` file, to ensure it specifies a unique app name:

-    ```yml
-    service: my-azure-functions-app # Name of the Azure function App you want to create
-    ```

 ### Deploy, test, and diagnose your Azure service